zarf-dev/proposals/README.md

 # Zarf Enhancement Proposals (ZEPs)
 Formal documents proposing significant Zarf changes, features, or enhancements.
-ZEPs are premised off Kuberetes Enhancement Proposals (ZEPs).
+ZEPs are premised off Kuberetes Enhancement Proposals (KEPs).

 ## Purpose
 Provide a structured way for Zarf community contributors to suggest, discuss, and track new features or changes to the Zarf project.
 ZEPs contribute to Zarf transparency, community input, and alignment with [Roadmap](https://docs.zarf.dev/roadmap) goals and priorities.